 Child abuse allegations in NJ: There are a number of child abuse allegations that get referred to DCP&P in New Jersey everyday.
 They must investigate these allegations and determine which are valid and which are invalid.
 An allegation of child abuse can be devastating to an individual, a family and a community.
 But it doesn’t have to be.
 Our experienced DCP&P defense lawyers have been involved in the system for many years.

-In fact, one of our attorneys is a former NJ Attorney General who used to prosecute child abuse cases for the state.
-He now uses that experience and knowledge to protect and defend our clients facing similar allegations.
+In fact, we have several former NJ prosecutors on staff who used to prosecute title 9 complaints and endangering the welfare of a child criminal charges.
+Now, let them use their experience and expertise to create a comprehensive defense to these allegations.
 If you or a loved one is involved in a DYFS case and needs help, contact our offices anytime for immediate assistance at 201-556-1570.
 We have multiple office locations throughout New Jersey including in Morristown, Hackensack, and Newark and our experienced attorneys will always provide you with a free initial consultation regarding your case.

 Here is a review from one of our many satisfied DCPP (DYFS) clients: